ganeti/ganeti/man/hspace.rst

 metrics will be also displayed with a TRL_ prefix, and denote the cluster status at the end of the tiered allocation run.

+The human output format should be self-explanatory, so it is not described further.

 OPTIONS
 -------